 Here are the two most common financial planning certifications:

 - Certified Financial Planner (CFP)—Administered by the Certified Financial Planner Board of Standards, the CFP certification provides you with the opportunity to highlight your financial planning expertise.
 In order to become a CFP professional, you must meet the education requirements, which include possessing a bachelor's degree, passing the exam, fulfilling the work experience requirements, and completing an ethics declaration and background check.
 Once certified, you must re-certify every year and meet specific continuing education requirements every two years.

 - Certified Corporate Financial Planning and Analysis Professional (FP&A)—Issued by the Association for Financial Professionals (AFP), the FP&A designation offers a great way to showcase your expertise in corporate financial planning, budgeting, and forecasting.
 To be eligible, you must have a relevant bachelor's degree and possess related work experience.
 The amount of work experience that is required depends on your level and type of education.
 Once you have achieved certification, you will have to recertify every three years, which requires the completion of 45 continuing education credits.

 The distinguishing difference between the above-mentioned designations is that the CFP certification is recommended—and often required—for those who want to work with individual clients.
 In contrast, the FP&A certification is for those who want to work in corporate financial planning.
 Other common certifications that a financial planner might hold (but that extend beyond the financial planning scope of practice) include:

 - Chartered Financial Analyst (CFA)

 - Certified Investment Management Analyst (CIMA)

-- American credit card holders have an average debt of more than $16,000.
+- American credit card holders have an average revolving debt of almost $7,000.

 Take Your Professional Talents to a New Level